Darrell Royal

-Darrell K Royal (July 6, 1924 – November 7, 2012) was an All-American football player and coach.
-He served as the head coach at Mississippi State University (1954–1955), the University of Washington (1956), and the University of Texas (1957–1976), compiling a career college football record of 184–60–5.
-In his 20 seasons at Texas, Royal's teams won three national championships (1963, 1969, and 1970), 11 Southwest Conference titles, and amassed a record of 167–47–5.
-He won more games than any other coach in Texas Longhorns football history.
-Royal also coached the Edmonton Eskimos of the Canadian Football League (CFL) for one season in 1953.
-He never had a losing season as a head coach for his entire career.
-Royal was an All-American at the University of Oklahoma, where he played football from 1946 to 1949.
-He was inducted into the College Football Hall of Fame as a coach in 1983.
+Darrell K Royal (July 6, 1924 – November 7, 2012) was an American college football player, coach, and athletics administrator.
+He served as the head football coach at Mississippi State University from 1954 to 1955, the University of Washington in 1956, and the University of Texas from 1957 to 1976, compiling a career record of 184 wins, 60 losses and five ties.
+During his 20-year tenure as the head coach of the Texas Longhorns, Royal's teams won three national championships and 11 Southwest Conference titles while finishing ranked in fifteen seasons.
+He amassed a record of 167–47–5 while in Austin and won more games than any other coach in Texas Longhorns football history.
+Royal never had a losing season as a head coach for his entire career.

+Royal played college football as an All-American quarterback at the University of Oklahoma from 1946 to 1949 under coach Bud Wilkinson.
+Following graduation, he worked as an assistant coach at North Carolina State University and the University of Tulsa.
+Royal also coached the Edmonton Eskimos of the Western Interprovincial Football Union, the predecessor to the Canadian Football League (CFL), for one season in 1953.

+From 1962 to 1980, Royal assumed the role of athletic director at Texas, succeeding Edwin Olle.
+Royal stepped down as head football coach after the 1976 season; two of his former assistant coaches, Fred Akers and David McWilliams, helmed the team for the next 15 years.
+In 1980, Royal moved to an advisory role under his successor DeLoss Dodds, before retiring in 1990.
+He was inducted into the Texas Sports Hall of Fame in 1976, and the College Football Hall of Fame as a coach in 1983.
 Darrell K Royal–Texas Memorial Stadium in Austin, Texas, where the Longhorns play their home games, was renamed in his honor in 1996.